sfx101/deck/README.md

 Next download the app here: https://drive.google.com/file/d/1J04jNNohSED-4H38kFtNek0AeSVesUpJ/view?usp=sharing

 MacOS will warn about the downloaded file as it's not a signed version, this is a developer preview.
-Before starting the app make sure you've docker running and have docker-compose is installed
+Before starting the app make sure you've docker running and have docker-compose installed

 Once the app runs go to Images on the menu to spin up a new stack.